micahwoods/micahwoods.github.io/_posts/2019-01-28-a-golfers-paradise.md

 Grew, other embassy staff, and diplomats from other countries were often traveling to Karuizawa, Gotemba, Shuzenji; these places are still attractive summer destinations today.

 ![soba wasabi](/img/soba_wasabi.jpg)
-<small><strong>Soba noodles and a large piece of wasabi at a restaurant in Shuzenji on the Izu Peninsula, Shizuoka prefecture.</strong></small>
+<small><strong>Soba noodles and a large piece of wasabi with grater at a restaurant in Shuzenji on the Izu Peninsula, Shizuoka prefecture.</strong></small>

 > March 14, 1933